How Trauma Affects the Brain and How Healing Can Begin

 The encouraging truth is that the brain can adapt and recover.
 Through a process called neuroplasticity, it can form new connections and learn healthier patterns.

-Example: Someone in trauma-focused therapy may learn that their flashbacks are not proof they are “broken” but the brain’s way of coping.
+Example: Someone in trauma-focused therapy may learn that their flashbacks are not proof they are “broken” but rather the brain’s way of coping.
 By practising grounding techniques in therapy, they gradually find it easier to stay in the present.
 Over time, both the brain and body begin to trust that safety is possible again.

 Why Psychoeducation About Trauma Matters